AD1529/Moodle-Log-Data-Consolidation/README.md

 ### Get your consolidated data
 Run the `main.py`.
 According to your needs, you can modify *get_consolidated_data* function call.
+If you want to get more fields, modify the variable *columns*.

 ## Get consolidated course data